 A charge of domestic violence in California often begins when someone (called the complaining party) makes a phone call to a law enforcement agency (California police, Highway Patrol, or County Sheriff).
 Here’s what happens next…

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law, California divorce law, and California domestic violence.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law, California divorce law, and California domestic violence.
+We represent clients in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Call Police About Domestic Violence

 Should you call police about domestic violence if you are attacked by a loved one or harmed by someone who is near to you, you should call police about domestic violence.

 Contacting Law Enforcement